Bio2Byte/constava/README.md

 #### Generating custom conformational state models

-To  train a custom probabilistic model of confromational states, the `constava fit-model` submodule is used.
+To  train a custom probabilistic model of conformational states, the `constava fit-model` submodule is used.

 ```